 7. Elevates Moods

 Being kind to others activates a portion of the brain called the ventral striatum, a section that responds to pleasurable experiences.
-By being kind to others, we make ourselves happy, which can lead us to being kind to others more.
-Sending a thoughtful card or doing a chore for a neighbor can brighten everyone’s days.
+By being kind to others, we make ourselves happy, which can lead us to being kind to others more often.
+Sending a thoughtful card or doing a chore for a neighbor can brighten everyone’s day.